 Service-Learning

-See additional information on Service-Learning in your Study Abroad Handbook.
+in your Study Abroad Handbook.

-Given that you will most likely spend fewer hours in the classroom at Winchester than at UW-Eau Claire, you may find your time abroad an ideal time to complete some service-learning.
-Remember to submit your Service Learning forms online before you begin your project! (www.uwec.edu/SL)
+Given that you will most likely spend fewer hours in the classroom in England than at UW-Eau Claire, you may find your term abroad a good time to complete some service-learning.